Avive

-Avive is an automated external defibrillator manufacturer based in Brisbane, California.
-It is known for developing Avive AED and 4 Minute City program.
+Avive is an American developer and manufacturer of automated external defibrillator and connected emergency response software for cardiac arrest emergencies.
+Based in Brisbane, California, it is known for developing Avive AED and 4 Minute Community program.

 History

-Avive was started in 2017 by Rory Beyer and Moseley Andrews under the name Revive.
-At the time, Beyer and Andrews were students at Massachusetts Institute of Technology (MIT).
-During the development phase, Beyer met Sameer Jafri, founder and president of the Saving Hearts Foundation, who then co-founded the company.
+Avive was founded in 2017 by Rory Beyer and Moseley Andrews as Revive to develop a next-generation AED aimed at increasing survival rates from sudden cardiac arrest (SCA).
+Beyer and Andrews developed an initial AED concept while studying at the Massachusetts Institute of Technology (MIT).
+During the development phase, Beyer met Sameer Jafri, founder and president of the Saving Hearts Foundation, a nonprofit focused on SCA prevention, who later joined the company.

-In June 2020, Avive raised $7 million in funding from multiple investors, including the Laerdal Million Lives Fund.

-In March 2022, Avive raised $22 million in Series A funding, with investments from Questa Capital, Catalyst Health Ventures, and Laerdal Million Lives Fund.
+In December 2018, the company completed a $3.4 million seed financing round led by Greenbox Venture Partners.
+In June 2020, Avive raised an additional $7 million in funding with participation from the Laerdal Million Lives Fund, IrishAngels, and ResMed.
+In March 2022, Avive raised $22 million in Series A funding co-led by Questa Capital, Catalyst Health Ventures, and Laerdal Million Lives Fund.

 In October 2022, the Avive AED received approval from the Food and Drug Administration (FDA).

-4 Minute City program
+4 Minute Community program

-Avive has also developed the 4 Minute City program to address the dismal survival rates from Sudden Cardiac Arrest.
-The program collaborates with citizens, EMS agencies, and community stakeholders across multiple cities to ensure an Avive AED is accessible within 4 minutes of a cardiac arrest incident.
+Avive operates the 4 Minute Community program (originally launched as the 4-Minute City program), which deploys networks of Avive Connect AEDs throughout communities based on historical sudden cardiac arrest data.
+The program makes Avive AED accessible within 4 minutes of a cardiac arrest incident.

 In 2021, Avive announced the city of Jackson, Tennessee as the first 4 Minute City Program partner, in collaboration with Friends of Heart, The City of Jackson Fire Department, West Tennessee Healthcare, and others.
 Two years later in the summer of 2023, Avive launched the first 4 Minute Cities in Jackson, Tennessee; Forsyth County, Georgia; and Cumberland County, Pennsylvania.